 Another consideration when preparing for a divorce is to keep a budget of your income and expenses.
 This will help provide documentation for determining the amount of support awarded, as well as give you an idea of what it will take to live on after your divorce.
 For some people, it may make sense to hire a certified divorce financial planner to help sort out all the financial information, and assist in making sound decisions during the actual divorce.
 For more tips, check out these Divorce Tips.

 Divorce has a way of wrecking a person's credit.
 While you are preparing for a divorce, you should get a copy of your credit score to see where you stand.
-You can get your score from Credit Karma with no credit card or strings attached.
 If your credit is poor, you should start paying down your debt and cleaning up the bad marks on your credit file.
-Doing so while you're married can help you qualify to buy a house or car after you divorce.
+Doing so while you're married can help you qualify to buy a house or car after your divorce.
 If you don't currently have a credit record, apply for a credit card in your name only.
 Establishing your credit while you're married is much easier than after you get a divorce.

 It is also a good idea to open a checking account in your own name to safeguard your finances.
 This will allow you to pay expenses without having to worry about your spouse finding out or taking the money.
 You can use this account to build a reserve to cover emergency expenses, attorney fees, rent, deposits, utilities, etc. If you don't want your spouse to know about this account, have the statements sent to a PO Box.
 This account will allow you some financial control until the divorce, but you need to remember that the money in the account is subject to division during the divorce.